aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 metered.SetMeteredKey("<public key>", "<private key>");
 {{< /highlight >}}

-#### **MPP Write Support**
-Aspose.Tasks for .NET supports reading MPP files, updating the project information and then writing updated project files in original MPP format.
-Writing of MPP file is only available in licensed versions of Aspose.Tasks for .NET.
-Please note that writing of MPP file preserves MPP format version of the original file.
-For example, if the original MPP file is in Microsoft Project 2003 format, the MPP file updated through Aspose.Tasks for .NET will also be in Microsoft Project 2003 MPP format.
-The same is valid for Microsoft Project 2007, 2010, 2013, 2016, 2019, 2021 MPP formats.

-### **PDF Creator Information**
+### **Generated PDF Document Properties Information**
-- Please note that you cannot set values of the **Application** and **Producer** fields of the generated PDF file, because "Aspose Ltd." and "Aspose.Tasks  for .NET x.x.x" will be displayed in these fields.
+Please note that you cannot set values of the **Application** and **Producer** fields of the generated PDF file, because "Aspose Ltd." and "Aspose.Tasks  for .NET x.x.x" will be displayed in these fields.